Best Bike Lock of 2026: Strong and Practical

 I cover this in much more detail in the Abus vs Kryptonite vs OnGuard page (which includes a very detailed review of the different “Anti-theft Protection” schemes).
 But I’ll also provide a quick summary here.

-OnGuard have a slightly poorer reputation for both build quality and customer service.
+OnGuard has a slightly poorer reputation for both build quality and customer service.
 However, in recent years they've significantly improved the quality of their locks.
 And they beat both Abus and Kryptonite in terms of price (OnGuard locks are always the cheapest!).

-So if you want the very best quality look at Abus, if you want the best price look at OnGuard and if you want the best customer service look at Kryptonite!
+So if you want the very best quality, look at Abus, if you want the best price, look at OnGuard and if you want the best customer service, look at Kryptonite!

 Other good bike lock brands

-While the big three are the best known, there are actually plenty of other lock brands that are worthy of your consideration.
+While the big three are the best known, there are plenty of other lock brands that are worthy of your consideration.

 The Hiplok attached to my belt